Crowdsourced Testing Guide with Best Crowd Testing Companies

 Benefits and Limitations

-Now let’s look at the Benefits and Limitations of this type of testing:
+Now let’s look at the Benefits and Limitations of this type of testing

 • Cost effective – Adapting method of CT allows tasks to be shared with a suitable crowd and in turn, they are paid for the quality delivered.
 If output delivery is nil then payment is also zero.
-This method does not give fix salary to their employees regardless of their output as is done in many organizations.
+This method does not give a fixed salary to their employees regardless of their output as is done in many organizations.

 • Larger or low/minor bugs – As the crowd is paid on the number of defects reported, sometimes there may be a large number of low/minor or trivial defects/bugs while critical/high bugs are skipped.